Dental disease is the most common disease we see in ageing pets. Healthy clean teeth are essential to maximise life expectancy.

 - Dental care should always be a 3-phased approach – daily tooth brushing, a diet with proven benefits, and regular dental checks.
-By choosing the right diet and using an appropriate oral hygiene program you can significantly slow the decline of dental decay and protect your pet’s health and happiness.
+By choosing the right diet and using an appropriate oral hygiene programme you can significantly slow the decline of dental decay and protect your pet’s health and happiness.

 Why should I brush my dog's or cat's teeth?

-- Daily removal of plaque is the key to a successful oral hygiene program.
+- Daily removal of plaque is the key to a successful oral hygiene programme.
 Studies have shown that an absence of tooth brushing for 4 weeks leads to gingivitis.
 Gingivitis will lead to progression of the dental disease, which can lead to heart, liver and kidney infections.